 Netflix’s ‘1899‘ is a period sci-fi TV series created by Baran bo Odar and Jantje Friese, known for the hit time-travel series, ‘Dark.’
 Set in the titular year, the story centers on a ship of migrants traveling from London to New York.
 When the crew receives a signal from a missing steamship, Prometheus, the captain decides to take a detour and rescue the abandoned vessel.
 The passengers soon begin experiencing strange and unexplainable events that blur the line between reality and illusion.

 The narrative of the German multi-language show reminds us of the numerous missing cases in and around the infamous Bermuda Triangle.
-Over the years, scientists and conspiracy theorists have spent innumerable hours trying to understand this section in the North Atlantic ocean.
+Over the years, scientists and conspiracy theorists have spent innumerable hours trying to understand this section in the North Atlantic Ocean.
 However, there is no conclusive explanation for the peculiar occurrences.
-So, how much of this mind-bending tale is real, and how much is fiction?
+So, how much of this mind-bending tale is based on real events, and how much is fiction?
 Well, let us find out.

 ‘1899’ is likely a fictional story developed for the screen by Baran bo Odar and Jantje Friese, who are also part of the writing ensemble, which includes Emma Ko, Coline Abert, Emil Nygaard Albertsen, Jerome Bucchan-Nelson, Juliana Lima Dehne, Joshua Long, and Darío Madrona.
 The show had reportedly been in the works since 2018, and further development began in full swing in 2020.
 Two significant aspects play a crucial role in the overall narrative.
 First is the intent to write a pan-European tale that involves people from various nationalities.
 The second is to create an intriguing puzzle with mystery and action.